cse110-fa22-group5/cse110-fa22-group5/admin/meetings/11-12-22-sprint-1-review.md

 ​
 <!-- homework basically zzzz-->
 # Things to do for next meeting:
-- Retrospective Meeting 10 min after this
+- Retrospective Meeting after this
 ​
 <!-- what was discussed for each topic-->
 # Main Ideas: